pragmint/open-practices/contributions.md

 Another example of a general practice is to Start a Book Club.
 In the Reduce Coupling Between Abstractions practice, we list specific books that can help put this practice to use such as "Refactoring" by Martin Fowler and "Clean Architecture" by Robert C. Martin.

-See the relevant section in [other practice pages](/practices/) for more examples.
+See the Gaining Traction section in [other practice pages](/practices/) for more examples.

 ## Adjacent Capabilities

-The final section lists 2-4 other DORA Capabilities that are related to the Practice, either because they're similar or because you need one to accomplish the other.
-Each Capability should have a title (styled as a subhead) and brief (2-4 sentences) description.
+The final section lists a handful of other DORA Capabilities (roughly 1-4) that are related to the Practice, either because they're similar or because you need one to accomplish the other.
+Each Capability should have a title (styled as a subhead) and brief description (2-4 sentences).
 The title should be an  existing, linked DORA Capability from the repository.

 *Begin this section with the following text:* "This practice supports enhanced performance in the following capabilities."
 ```